gustavo-leandro/Airbnb-analysis-Boston-and-Seattle/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

-The data is in [Public Domain] (https://creativecommons.org/publicdomain/zero/1.0/).
+The data is in the [public domain](https://creativecommons.org/publicdomain/zero/1.0/).
 You can find other information at the Kaggle link available here for [Boston](https://www.kaggle.com/airbnb/boston) and [Seattle] (https://www.kaggle.com/airbnb/seattle).
 Feel free to use the code here as you would like!

 == End ==